Muhammad-Hamza-Jadoon/Langchain-GetStarted/README.md

 ---------------

 ### Prerequisites
-You will need to install Langchain for a start Notebooks specify rest of the requiremnets, including TogetherApi key.
+You will need to install Langchain for a start.

+Notebooks specify rest of the requiremnets, including TogetherApi key.